ekrsulov/ttpe/doc/docs/app-structure/actionbars.md

 # Action Bars

-Vectornest features two **floating action bars** that provide quick access to tools, actions, and canvas operations.
+VectorNest features two **floating action bars** that provide quick access to tools, actions, and canvas operations.
 These bars are **non-intrusive overlays** positioned at the top and bottom of the canvas, adapting to sidebar state and screen size.

 ## Overview